eron93br/eron93br/README.md

 - PCB Design (Altium Designer)
 - Hardware testing: planning and execution of hardware automated and manual tests

 # Research Projects

 - carOBD database

 carOBD is a open-source repository, that describes an OBD-II dataset adquired during my master thesis *If you use PLEASE CITE MY ARTCILE AS REFERENCE OF THE DATABASE*.
 The work of my master thesis (`Detecting Anomalies in the Engine Coolant Sensor Using One-Class Classifiers`) are available ate [IEEE](https://ieeexplore.ieee.org/abstract/document/8891367).

+# Teaching repos

+Some of my open repositories are related to programming classes at [CESAR School](https://www.cesar.school/#)

 # Colaboration